Bond to water: the European fen raft spider Dolomedes plantarius

 This story aims to share the knowledge about this less known species of spider, that is listed as Vulnerable by IUCN RedList.

 The Great or Fen Raft spider Dolomedes plantarius has a very rare niche among spiders, being able to hunt both on land and into water.
 It’s bond to larger water bodies compared to the other European species, Dolomedes fimbriatus and during all stages it lives close to water.
 The two species are very similar, although minor morphological differences can be seen occasionally.
 DNA and habitat preference of young are the main factors to accurately identify one species from the other.
-For this reason, the present IUCN status should soon be updated, cause this species could be far less common than once thought by watching the morphological cues.
+For this reason, the present IUCN status is VULNERABLE, but it soon could be updated, cause this species could be far less common than once thought by watching the morphological cues.
 The great raft spider is menaced by the loss of habitat and pollution and it cannot survive in smaller, ephemeral ponds like the sibling species can.
 In UK, it’s listed as endangered and there’s a conservation project to save it.

 These spiders primarily feed on water invertebrates, but they often catch tadpoles and fishes, as well as other water-related spiders like the wolf-spiders Pardosa and Pirata.